ArkEcosystem/core/packages/core-snapshots-cli/README.md

 yarn create:devnet
 ```
 The command will generate snapshot files in your configured folder.
 By default this folder will be in `~.ark/NETWORK_NAME/snapshots`.
 Files are named following this pattern:  `table.startHeight.endHeight.dat`.
-For example, command `yarn create:devnet` will create:
+For example, command `yarn create:devnet` will create the following files:
 - blocks.0.331985.dat
 - transactions.dat
 - rounds.dat (last few rounds)

+The filename `blocks.0.331985.dat` indicates that the snapshot includes data between block 0 and block 331985.

 ### Append data to an existing snapshot
 To enable rolling snapshost and their faster import execution, it is possible to append data to the existing snapshot.